unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Features

-- Added new `ElevatedView` in the `Uno.Toolkit` to provide elevation & rounded corners on all platforms (not supported on Windows yet, because need to target framework `10.0.18362.0`)
+- Added new `ElevatedView` in the `Uno.Toolkit` to provide elevation & rounded corners on all platforms (not supported on Windows yet, because Uno needs to target framework `10.0.18362.0`)
 - [Android] Support for `Application.Current.Exit`
 - Support for `Windows.Storage.FileProperties.BasicProperties.DateModified`
 - Added CornerRadius support to more default styles to match UWP (for list of updated styles see PR [#2713])